LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Introduction

-In recent years, there have been methods development in using tensor or low-rank factorization for studying network data in neuroimaging analysis \citep{durante2017nonparametric, zhou2013tensor,sun2017store,wang2017bayesian}.
-Our proposed LOCUS approach has several key distinctions and contributions over these methods.
+In recent years, there have been methods development in using tensor or low-rank factorization for studying network data in neuroimaging analysis \citep{durante2017nonparametric, zhou2013tensor,sun2017store,wang2017bayesian,eavani2015identifying}.
 The existing methods mainly focus on using the low-rank structure to reduce the size of the high-dimensional parameters in tensor regressions or to model binary brain networks.
 Specifically, existing tensor regression methods in brain network analysis \citep{zhou2013tensor,sun2017store} either treat brain connectivity matrices as a high dimensional predictor or model it as a tensor outcome.
 The low-rank structure is assumed for the regression parameters to efficiently learn the high-dimensional parameters in regression setting.
 In some other work, Bayesian methods are developed for binary brain networks obtained by thresholding the observed brain connectivity measures \citep{durante2017nonparametric, wang2017bayesian}.
 These papers mainly adopt low-rank factorization in modeling the parameters characterizing the probability mass function of the binary network data.

-Compared with the existing low-rank factorization methods, the proposed LOCUS has a fundamentally different goal that aims to conduct fully data-driven decomposition of multi-subject connectivity data to extract population-level latent connectivity traits corresponding to various neural circuits.
-As another distinction, LOCUS generates a very useful output: mixing coefficients, which are not obtainable from other low-rank network methods.
-The coefficients represent subject-specific trait loadings on the connectivity traits, quantifying the prominence or presence of the traits in individual subjects.
-By associating subjects' trait loadings with clinical measures, investigators can identify neural circuits associated with clinical groups or clinical symptoms, which offers appealing clinical interpretability.
+The existing methods are not designed to conduct fully data-driven decomposition of connectivity data to extract latent connectivity traits corresponding to various neural circuits. \citet{eavani2015identifying} proposes to approximate brain correlation matrices with a non-negative sum of a set of rank one matrices.
+Though this method is applicable to connectivity data, the constraint that each of the component has to be a rank one matrix limits its ability to recover neural circuits that often have topological structures and spatial patterns beyond a rank one structure.
+Other relevant work includes subspace learning dimension reduction methods for brain network analysis \citep{wang2019common} which mainly target using reduced subspace to estimate covariance or precision matrices.